Extended deadline is Friday, 31 May 2019.

-Entries not complete by this date will be charged a 10% late entry fee.
+Entries not completed by Wednesday 15 May will be charged a 10% late entry fee.
 Please download our Entry Guide to view category descriptions and requirements.

 The new Entry System:

 Our entry system has been completely overhauled this year - allowing you a much simpler interface to enter and manage your entries:

 - The new "Dashboard" is home to all of your entries.
 You get an easy to use interface from where you can edit, delete, duplicate, invoice and finalise your entries.
 Here, you will also access all the required forms, entry and package labels.
 You will also be able to find Special forms and PDFS in this section.

 - The Media Manager has been updated.
 We've made is easier to review the media on each entry and to see how the judges will view your entry.